woprd/ctfs/adfcsa/csc2024/bitbybit/README.md

 ### Step 1: Initial Analysis

-Normally I would jump straight to Python and the `scapy` package to explore packets as I have old timer's aversion to GUIs (back in my day it was all Solaris boxes).
+Normally I would jump straight to Python and the `scapy` package to explore packets as I have old timer's aversion to GUIs (back in my day it was all mainframes and punch-cards).

-A teammate was wireshark-savvy so schooled the boomer.
+A teammate was wireshark-savvy and kindly schooled the boomer.
 So we opened the `data.pcap` file in Wireshark.

 After first checking `Statistics > Conversations` with no joy, a cursory scroll through the packets saw something odd in the DNS packet in light blue here:

 ![BitByBit1](https://github.com/user-attachments/assets/ee8311df-1d3e-40a2-9e75-ab432570428d)

-Looks like a base64 encoded string in DNS traffic?
-Always wanted to exfil data over DNS.
+Looks like a base64 encoded string in DNS traffic to me.

 ---

-### Step 2: Investigation/Exploitation
+### Step 2: Detailed Analysis

 At this point we switched to Python/scapy to explore the packets.